 With the latest Transit, Ford divided up the range so that the largest model is called Transit, with the Transit Custom catering for the mid-sized sector.
 That has allowed Ford to concentrate on producing a large van that's perfect for work use, while constant updates have helped to keep the Transit fresh.

-As before, there are panel van, crew cab and tipper versions of the Transit, while the passenger carrying versions are great for minibus work.
-And if you have a specific need in mind from your Transit, then the chassis cab version is available for conversion companies to do their work on.
+As with previous generations, there are panel van, crew cab and tipper versions of the Transit, while the passenger carrying version makes an excellent minibus.
+If you have a specific need in mind from your Transit, then a chassis cab version is available for conversion companies to use as a foundation.

-One thing that doesn't change over the PSA models is the cargo volumes that the Ducato can carry.
+One thing that doesn't change over the Relay and Boxer is the cargo volumes that the Ducato can carry.
 There's a maximum cargo volume of up to 17 cubic metres, while payloads are available up to 2.2 tonnes.

 As well as the panel van, there's a spacious crew van variant and a dropside or tipper, which comes in either single or double cab forms.
 Whichever version you choose, the Fiat can be had with a traction control system that can compensate for off-road driving, while the stability control automatically adjusts according to the amount of payload and its distribution in the load area.

 The best big panel vans to buy now

 - Maxus Deliver 9